Jubatian/rrpge-asm/README.rst

 Strings of one to four characters may be used everywhere as literals, then their numeric value is taken in Big Endian order.
 Strings longer than four characters are only accepted in a 'db'.

+Note that no terminator is applied to the string (unlike for example the C language's strings).
+If a terminating zero is necessary, it may be provided as a separate data element after the string.

 Within strings the following special characters are accepted: